AgileVentures/AgileVentures/ASSOCIATE.md

 ### Access to AgileVentures Slack

-AgileVentures uses the [Slack](https://slack.com/) instant messaging service to support the coordination of all activities.
-Join hundreds of other AgileVentures developers and browse the difference project channels to take the pulse of real Agile projects.
+AgileVentures uses the [Slack](https://agileventures.slack.com) instant messaging service to support the coordination of all activities.
+Join hundreds of other AgileVentures developers and browse the channels to take the pulse of real Agile projects.

 ### Access to AgileVentures Community events, workshops and training